 Mobile application security testing consists of two processes — Vulnerability Assessment (VA) and Penetration Testing (PT) — usually performed in tandem:

 - Vulnerability assessment: involves the evaluation of the application’s infrastructure and security mechanism to detect possible vulnerabilities & loopholes in the app.

 - Penetration testing: As the name suggests, it involves exploiting the vulnerabilities found in the VA to assess the scope of a possible hack via that vulnerability.

 In simpler words, VA lists the vulnerabilities and PT provides a clear picture of their severity.

 1. Define the goal of the security audit

 Security audits are vast and multi-purpose.
 Hence before you begin with the process know your number one reason why you are doing the audit.
 What is it that you hope to find or correct?
 Will there be actions at the end of the process.
 Once all this is answered, make a list of priority security areas you need to assess first.
 Then, as you go on and cover these areas, you can always add new ones.

-The goal of a mobile app security testing can be any of the following things:
+The goal of mobile application security testing can be any of the following things: